knowyourider/imp_project/docs/admin-guidelines.rst

 - forground (new) image is slide 1

 Looking and Seeing
+- description at top from description
 - seconds for slide - use num_correct field

 Voices
 - Transcription goes in narrative
 - Description at top from description
+- Citation comes from caption field